Thinkersbluff/CR6Community-Marlin_TB/README.md

 - Provide builds for the CR-6 and SKR boards for the less technically inclined

 ## Community firmware support & communities

+[Please always check the Wiki](https://github.com/CR6Community/Marlin/wiki) for the latest info, before raising a new Issue on any problems you encounter.

 Get in touch with the developers!
 We [have our own Discord server](https://discord.gg/RKrxYy3Q9N).